lixinW/ship-hats-docs/docker-alternative-faqs.md

 <details>
   <summary><b>Docker alternative tools are insufficient for me and I would still need to run docker commands directly.
 What can I do?</b></summary><br>

-SHIP-HATS does not supply Docker-in-Docker (`dind`) or privileged shared runners.
+SHIP-HATS does not support Docker-in-Docker (`dind`) or privileged shared runners.
 You need to self host privileged runner to use `dind` image for running docker commands directly.
 Refer to [Set up GitLab Runners documentation](gitlab-runners) to set up self-hosted GitLab Runner.
 </details>
 <br>